-DETERMINANT RATIONALE Economic Greater economic resources increase adaptive capacityLack of financial resources limits adaptation options Information and skills Lack of informed, skilled and trained personnel reduces adaptive capacity Greater access to information increases likelihood of timely and appropriate adaptation Infrastructure and Technology Lack of technology limits range of potential adaptation options Less technologically advanced regions are less likely to develop and/or implement technological adaptations Greater variety of infrastructure can enhance adaptive capacity, since it provides more options Characteristics and location of infrastructure also affect adaptive capacity Institutional Well-developed social institutions help to reduce impacts of climate- related risks and therefore increase adaptive capacity Policies and regulations may constrain or enhance adaptive capacity Natural/Ecological /Climate Elements of the natural, physical or ecological environment of a region may enhance or limit the possibilities for adaptation (including projected climate change impacts)
+DETERMINANT RATIONALE Economic Greater economic resources increase adaptive capacity Lack of financial resources limits adaptation options Information and skills Lack of informed, skilled and trained personnel reduces adaptive capacity Greater access to information increases likelihood of timely and appropriate adaptation Infrastructure and Technology Lack of technology limits range of potential adaptation options Less technologically advanced regions are less likely to develop and/or implement technological adaptations Greater variety of infrastructure can enhance adaptive capacity, since it provides more options Characteristics and location of infrastructure also affect adaptive capacity Institutional Well-developed social institutions help to reduce impacts of climate- related risks and therefore increase adaptive capacity Policies and regulations may constrain or enhance adaptive capacity Natural/Ecological /Climate Elements of the natural, physical or ecological environment of a region may enhance or limit the possibilities for adaptation (including projected climate change impacts)

-DETERMINANT INDICATOR SCORE COMMENTS Is there a national policy on climate change adaptation and/or comprehensive disaster management (or related) for the education sector?
+DETERMINANT INDICATOR SCORE COMMENTS Institutional 1.
+Is there a national policy on climate change adaptation and/or comprehensive disaster management (or related) for the education sector?
 [YES = 1; NO = 0] 1 The Government of Saint Lucia published a National Climate Change and Adaptation Policy and Strategy in 2003 (revised in 2015).
 Though not specific to the education sector, the primary goal of this policy framework is to "foster and guide a national process of addressing the short, medium and long term effects of climate change in a co- ordinated, holistic and participatory manner in order to ensure that, to the greatest extent possible, the quality of life of the people of St. Lucia, and opportunities for sustainable development are not compromised."
 There is also a Strategic Programme for Climate Resilience (SPCR), which provides a framework for planning and implementing climate change adaptation measures in Saint Lucia.
 A National Adaptation Plan (NAP) has been developed and was approved by Cabinet in June 2018.
 It was a policy process leading to the integration of climate change adaptation into national development planning (medium to long term); education is listed as a priority sector.
-Institutional Saint Lucia is also signatory to the Antigua and Barbuda Declaration on School Safety and is in the process of implementing the Model Safe School Programme.
-Have there been additions to the curriculum that integrate climate change/disaster preparedness/emergency management?
+Saint Lucia is also signatory to the Antigua and Barbuda Declaration on School Safety and is in the process of implementing the Model Safe School Programme.
+2. Have there been additions to the curriculum that integrate climate change/disaster preparedness/emergency management?
 [YES = 1; NO = 0] 1 As a part of the National Adaptation Plan (NAP), an action is to integrate into/enhance in, climate education materials, modules on hazards, impacts and risk reduction and management options, e.g. health risks (vector-borne disease, heat, injuries).
-Is an updated emergency management or disaster management plan in place?
-[YES = 1; NO = 0] 1 The school has a plan that was drafted collaboratively among the teaching staff using a model template from National Emergency Management Office (NEMO).
-4. Do the plans address priority hazards based on previous assessment(s)?
-[YES = 1; NO = 0] 1 Yes, the plan as it stands addresses priority hazards based on previous assessments including tsunami and earthquakes.
-Is there a designated environmental/health & safety officer, emergency response team or related position/team?
-[YES = 1; NO = 0] 1 Yes, there is an EFR trained officer in place.
-The officer also has the capacity and some resources to train other persons.
+3. Is an updated emergency management or disaster management plan in place?[YES = 1; NO = 0] 1 The school has a plan.
+4. Do the plans address priority hazards based on previous assessment(s)?[YES = 1; NO = 0] 0 The plan only addresses some of the priority hazards.
+Is there a designated environmental/health & safety officer, emergency response team or related position/team?[YES = 1; NO = 0] 1 Yes, there is an EFR trained officer in place.
+Other teachers were trained however certification may need updating.